herbkoeg/BertisBruteForceIntegrationTesting/README.md

    + you can run and assert some actions over different databases with your countinous integration system

-The three central classes are:
+The three central components are:
-- TestCaseGenerator
+- TestCaseGenerator: creates testcases, so get a full template filled with the results of your selects
-- TestCaseHandler
+- TestCaseHandler: loads and writes testcase
-- TestCaseProcessor
+- TestCaseProcessor: processes actions and asserts

 You can define a TESTCASE described in a xml-file, which will be loaded and exectuted:
 - define insert, update or delete sql commands for INITIALISATION running